Michaelangel007/perl_crap_reference/README.md

 e
 ```

 One of the simpliest ways to remove duplicates is to perform an N-way [merge sort](https://en.wikipedia.org/wiki/Merge_sort)

 We need to keep track of:

-* Current minimum value
+* The current minimum value, and
 * the `head` for each thread's array of hashes _in sorted order_ that should next be processed:

 Pseudo-code: